TomislavMatas/EZAsesAutoType/README.md

 across release versions.
 It strongly recommended to not edit the user settings file manually.

-The version independent settings will be saved to the windows registry under the CurrentUser hive also.
+The version independent settings will be saved to the Windows registry under the CurrentUser hive also.

 # Logging